This column was first published in The Tablet in June, 2004, and first published here in 2015... read the end to find out what happened!

 It gives me a measure of perspective on certain other unwieldily bureaucracies I deal with every day.

 The Juno mission to Jupiter was the eventual winner – and my personal favorite as well.
-It was launched in 2011 and will arrive at Jupiter in 2016.
+It was launched in 2011 and it arrived at Jupiter in 2016!
+Follow that link to some spectacular images.